derek-knox/Coding-For-Designers/Breaking Barriers/Black and White.md

 The visual above illustrates a core aspect of computer graphics.
 If you author digital content you will have connected the dots.
 Welcome to the *pixel*.

 Pixel is another shortcut word.
 A pixel is a *picture element*.
 Do not ask me where the "x" came from.
 Simply put, to visualize a code on a computer screen, pixels are used.
-Naturally, the more pixels you have, the larger the picture.
+Naturally, the more pixels you have, the larger the image.
 Makes sense.

 The sixteen variants above each represent a four pixel image.
 They are represented in code using a 4-bit code (half a byte).
 If we used a full byte, then we could represent a 2x4 pixel image resulting in two-hundred fifty-six variants.
 Generally speaking, the greater the dimensions of a digital image, the more bytes are required to represent it.